FraPorta/exp_assignment3/README.md

 ## Contents of the repository
 Here the content of the folders contained in this repository is explained
-### Action
-Contains the definition of a custom action message

 ### Config
 Contains the yaml configuration file for the joint_position_controller and joint_state_controller, managed by the ros_control plugin
 ### Documentation